rocky-linux/documentation/docs/guides/asterisk_installation.md

 `./configure --libdir=/usr/lib64 --with-jansson-bundled=yes`

-Assuming that the configuration runs without issue, you should get a large ASCII  Asterisk emplem, followed by the following on Rocky Linux:
+Assuming that the configuration runs without issue, you should get a large ASCII  Asterisk emblem, followed by the following on Rocky Linux:
 ```
 configure: Package configured for:
 configure: OS type  : linux-gnu